Wattful/automatic-NBA-highlights/config/README.md

 	by the Minnesota Timberwolves.
 	* Or constraint - Represented as an object with a single key, `"OR"` (case insensitive), corresponding to a value of an array of constraints.
 	A play satisfies this constraint if it satisfies any of the constraints in the array.
-	For example, a play will satisfy {@code {"or" : ["Player: Lebron James", "Player: Anthony Davis"]}} if it was committed by either Lebron James or Anthony Davis.
+	For example, a play will satisfy `{"or" : ["Player: Lebron James", "Player: Anthony Davis"]}` if it was committed by either Lebron James or Anthony Davis.

 These constraints can be nested within each other.